sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/ci/index.md

 LICENSE_CHECK=true ./dev/licenses.sh
 ```

-The `./dev/licenses.sh` script will also output some `license_finder` configuration for debugging purposes - this configuration is based on the `doc/dependency_decisions.yml` file, which tracks decisions made about licenses and dependencies.
+The `./dev/licenses.sh` script will also output some `license_finder` configuration for debugging purposes—this configuration is based on the `doc/dependency_decisions.yml` file, which tracks decisions made about licenses and dependencies.

 For more details, refer to the [`license_finder` documentation](https://github.com/pivotal/LicenseFinder#usage).